FAIR Local Search Guide

 • Should I use a New Orleans appraiser or an outside specialist?
 Use a New Orleans appraiser when inspection logistics, estate access, fragile handling, storage access, or insurance timing requires local documentation.
 Use a specialist when attribution, artist market, maker, period, material, provenance, or market tier is the central risk.

 • What fee questions should I ask New Orleans appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, or item-count-based; what the report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask how pricing works, what the report includes, whether revisions or follow-up are extra, and whether the fee is non-contingent and never tied to value or sale outcome.